 In 2018 The Unconformity will support multiple artist residencies in Queenstown, a small mining town in remote western Tasmania.

-The residencies are assessed via application on a competitive basis and are open to local, Tasmanian, Australian and International artists from all artforms and stages of professional practice.
+The residencies are assessed via application on a competitive basis and are open to Tasmanian Aboriginal artists and cultural practitioners inclusive of all artforms and stages of professional practice.
 Residencies will take place for a negotiated period during the 2018 calendar year.
 Artists will be supported with:

 • $2,500 artist fee

 • Per diems

 Our primary interests are the quality of an artist's or cultural practitioner's work, commitment to their practice, ability to interact positively with the community, and understanding how the residency in western Tasmania will be of benefit to the artist.
 A creative proposal is not required.
 The required information includes:

 • General contact info

 • What is your artistic/cultural practice (max 500 words)

 • Your motivation for undertaking the residency (max 250 words)